Protecting Your Personal Information

 - Do not transmit personal information over email (this is not secure).

-- When in doubt, ask someone you know and trust (Berklee Career Center, a Berklee personal counselor, etc.).
+- When in doubt, ask someone you know and trust for help (Berklee Career Center, a Berklee personal counselor, etc.).

 If You Have Been the Victim of Fraud or Identity Theft: